navpil/muad-di/Readme.md

 Check SPI example in `varrius` project, in `SPIApplicationInitialize`

-## Discovery in DI frameworks
+## Resolution in DI frameworks

-Service discovery may be built into the DI Frameworks.
+Service Resolution may be built into the DI Frameworks.

-Discovering the components can be done in different ways:
+Resolution of the components can be done in different ways:

-- Spring xml way - no autodiscovery, beans are injected as configured in an `.xml` file
+- Spring xml way - no auto-resolution, beans are injected as configured in an `.xml` file
 - HK2 way - implementations are matched with interfaces manually, injected automatically
 - HK2 autoconfigured - precreated indexes for each jar file
 - Spring annotation way, Weld CDI way - everything is found automatically